rabbitmq/rabbitmq-server/deps/rabbitmq_top/README.md

 Click on the process ID (e.g. "&lt;0.3423.0&gt;") to see some more Erlang process details.

+See [Memory Use Analysis guide](http://www.rabbitmq.com/memory-use.html) on RabbitMQ website for more information.

 ## HTTP API

 You can drive the HTTP API yourself.
 It installs into the management plugin's API; you should understand that first.
 Once you do, the additional paths look like: